fprasx/unlocked/concurrent-vector/src/code/starting_code.md

 conversion of the paper's pseudocode into a more (in my opinion) understandable form.
 It completely ignores memory reclamation.

+You don't need to read this entire thing, it's just here as a reference.

 ```python
 # Calculate the index of the correct bucket